Solomon Islands: Religion

 The religion of Solomon Islands is 92% Christian.
 The main Christian denominations are: Anglican 35%, Catholic 19%, the South Seas Evangelical Church 17%, the United Church 11%, and Seventh-day Adventist 10%.
-Other Christian denominations are the Jehovah's Witnesses, the New Apostolic Church (80 churches), and the Church of Jesus Christ of Latter-day Saints.
+Other religions include the Jehovah's Witnesses, the New Apostolic Church (80 churches), and the Church of Jesus Christ of Latter-day Saints.

 Another 5% adhere to aboriginal beliefs.
 The remaining 3% adhere to Islam or the Baháʼí Faith.
 According to the most recent reports, Islam in Solomon Islands is made up of approximately 350 Muslims, including members of the Ahmadiyya Islamic community.

 Health

 In 2018, there were 59,191 confirmed cases of malaria infections, of which 59.3% (35,072) were Plasmodium vivax and 26.7% (15,771) Plasmodium falciparum.
 A small-scale study had once reported a 20% case of Chlamydia trachomatis out of 296 women.
 In 2021, the top cause of deaths, according to the WHO, was ischaemic heart disease, followed by stroke and diabetes mellitus.
 Another prevalent case is the Zika virus and Dengue virus.
 Dengue fever in the country was first reported in 1982 in Honiara.
 A subsequent outbreak in 2013 resulted in its first reported deaths.
 Later, the Solomon Islands recorded its first Zika virus outbreak in 2015.